transmitly/transmitly/README.md

 ### Quick Start
-Let's start off where most developers start, sending an email via an SMTP server.
+Let's begin where most developers start, sending an email via an SMTP server.
 In Transmitly, an Email is what we refer to as a `Channel`.
 A `channel` is the medium of which your communication will be dispatched.
 Out of the box, Transmitly supports: `Email`, `SMS`, `Voice`, and `Push`.

 ### Add the Transmitly Nuget package to your project